monktastic/no-more-contempt/scratch/key-points.md

 One thing Charles has done a good job of explaining -- but which people somehow don't yet see -- is that the contempt we feel for the evil people out there is a symptom of our own evil.
 He's not just trying to get people to be nice by saying this.
 It really is the truth.
 Evil is insanely clever, and its most brilliant trick is to convince you that it doesn't live in your own mind.
 If you really want to defeat evil instead of mindlessly adding more to the world, you must develop the capacity to perceive -- not just believe, but perceive -- that evil is not intrinsic to any mind.
 It's a parasite, and like any parasite, it can be destroyed.
 Wanting to destroy the host only strengthens the parasite.
 That's what genuine "spiritual warfare" is about: freeing minds from the parasite of evil, without being taken in by its illusion.

+Compassion for evildoers has nothing to do with being nice, or gentle, or tolerant, or even understanding.
+It has everything to do with seeing that the contempt we feel for other people — including the "bad people" — is a symptom of our own evil.
+The truth is, when we perceive another person as _fundamentally defective_ — as though the "badness" is not merely incidental to their mind but somehow inherent to it — we cannot help but feel the urge to shove them deeper _into_ the abyss.
+Something in us wants them to become worse people so that we can be right about them.
+We need to see evil as existing only outside of ourselves in order to maintain a coherent self-image.

+Something in you wants them to become worse people so that you can be right about them.

 ---